FarmBot-Docs/farmbot-genesis/v1.5/Extras/packing/extrusion-and-leadscrew-packing.md

 ---
 title: "Extrusion and Leadscrew Packing"
 slug: "extrusion-and-leadscrew-packing"
-excerpt: "Instructions for packing Genesis and Genesis XL extrusion and leadscrew kits"
+description: "Instructions for packing Genesis and Genesis XL extrusion and leadscrew kits"
 ---

 * toc